dementive/gsg/README.md

 - Fog of war system

-- Surround map clouds shader
+- Surround map clouds shader.
+This is sorta implemented but not working how I want, the clouds should extend to everywhere the camera can see.

 - 3D map objects like trees